 Should any pilling occur gently remove them by hand, or with a gentle depiller comb, or an electric depiller machine before washing.
 High grade knitwear such as ours will stop pilling soon after purchase.

-Taking special care of your Silk and delicates will ensure they look and feel beautiful for a long time.
-We highly recommend dry cleaning your Silk garments for the best result, this will help keep the elegant lustre of the fabric.
+Taking special care of your delicates such as silk, will ensure they look and feel beautiful for a long time.
+We highly recommend dry cleaning your delicate garments for the best result, as this will help keep the elegant lustre of the fabric.

-When removing creases steaming your Silk will give the best result; however you may also cool iron or hang in a steamy bathroom should you not have a steamer at home.
+When removing creases steaming will give the best result; however you may also cool iron or hang in a steamy bathroom should you not have a steamer at home.

 TIP: Silk garments do not hold the dirt and odours that synthetic garments do so can be aired in the shade between wears to keep it fresh.